Danajoyluck/openssf-tac/consumption-architecture-dependency-management.md

 # Introduction
 ## Context and Scope
-This document captures technologies we produce at the OpenSSF, OSS security tools and frameworks that make these OpenSSF technology possible.
-The technical stack demonstrates how OSS security technologies make software supply chain more secure.
+This document captures technologies that are hosted in OpenSSF.
+The document covers some of the Open Source Software(OSS) security tools and frameworks that make these OpenSSF technologies possible.
+The technical stack in this document demonstrates how OSS security technologies make software supply chain more secure.

+The goals of this document are:
+1. To help open source producers quickly navigate the OSS security technology landscape, discover, adopt and contribute to technical initiitves.
-The goal of this artifact would be to provide an easy model for our end user organizations large and small to have a framework / reference architecture to help them think about adopting OpenSSF technical projects and guidance.
+2. To provide an easy model for our end user organizations large and small to have a framework/reference architecture to help them think about adopting OpenSSF technical projects and guidance.
-The architecture highlights the technology areas that need contributions to.

 ## Intended Audience
 Open source software maintainers, contributors and consumers are the intended audience of this document.